 The Neanderthals’ disappearance

-This superiority argument has been fairly popular.
-The idea is that modern humans were smarter and better than our competitors - using superior weapons and more effective hunting strategies – to which the Neanderthals had no sufficient answer, resulting in them eventually kicking the bucket.
+This superiority argument has been fairly popular in the past.
+The idea is that modern humans were smarter and better than our competitors – using superior weapons and more effective hunting strategies – to which the Neanderthals had no sufficient answer.
+As a result, they then eventually kicked the bucket.

 The supposed gap between our species is narrowing.
 Clearly, we were not so very different at all, and certainly not different enough for it to have been the only cause of the Neanderthals’ extinction.
 Earlier this year, a study even suggested that because there was such a difference in population size between the two groups, modern humans would not have needed any severe advantage over the Neanderthals in order to replace them.
 Not only were there a lot fewer Neanderthals, living more scattered and in smaller groups than the arriving aliens; their numbers, too, were already decreasing when modern humans entered the arena, leaving them vulnerable.

 Something that may have had a hand in this and that has previously been overlooked a bit is the climate, which is now known to have been much more unstable around that time than we thought.
 On the Iberian peninsula, for instance, evidence has popped up indicating that Neanderthals vanished from there as early as around 42,000 years ago (while in other regions in Europe they clung on until c.
 30,000 years ago at the latest), and that right at this time the climate started going through all sorts of annoyingly large fluctuations.
 This could help explain their dwindling population size in general.